Mennatallah98/GoChaseIt/README.md

 In another window

-Run the launch file starting the driving node and the image processing node
+Run the launch file starting the driving and the image processing nodes

 	roslaunch ball_chaser ball_chaser.launch